 - contact the Occupational Health Department and if they answer yes to any of the screening questions, then

-- the employee must return home immediately, staying isolated as best as possible from other people while on campus and in transit, isolate at home, and contact their primary care provider or go to the Emergency Room.
+- must return home immediately, staying isolated as best as possible from other people while on campus and in transit, isolate at home, and contact their primary care provider or go to the Emergency Room.

 Any employee who will be absent due to COVID-19 should contact Employee Benefits at email@example.com to discuss their options for sick leave.